PadTo/League-of-Legends-data-pipeline/README.md

 - **API Call**: `/lol/match/v5/matches/by-puuid/{puuid}/ids`
 - **Action**:
   - Get the list of recent match IDs for each player
-  - Store data in SQL database
+  - Store data in an SQL database

 ### 3. Get Match Data
 - **Fetch**: matchID from the database